 Major features of California Revealed include:

-- partners contribute discovery metadata for materials to be digitized
+- partners contribute discovery metadata for each nomination

 - State Library funds digitization (using selected vendors nationwide), online hosting for public access, and digital preservation

 - each partner has their own collection page at the California Revealed website to display digitized materials from its collections

 - partners are responsible for fulfilling user/patron requests for high-resolution files